grosser/lazy_observers/Readme.md

 TIPS
 ====
  - do not use observe and lazy_observe in the same observer (and if you have to, use observe after lay_observe)
+ - do not use Model classes with class-methods of the observer e.g. class FooObserver; Foo.something{}; def after_update; end; end

 Author
 ======